I Want To...

-The Office of Human Subjects Research was expanded in 2004 to include a Compliance group.
+The Office of Human Subjects Research was expanded in 2004 to include a Compliance Group.
 This group consists of the Regulatory Team and Monitoring Staff.
-The Compliance group will plan monitoring visits of research protocols approved by the JHM IRB 1-5.
+The Monitoring Staff conduct monitoring visits of research protocols approved by the JHM IRB 1-6 and JHM ACH IRB.
 The visits primarily are intended to ensure the conduct of approved research at Johns Hopkins proceeds according to the approved protocol.
 Routine visits will be conducted periodically.

 - Assess adherence to Federal Regulations